MBNT on-chain wire format

 That is the entire chain-side check.
 No Satsignal API is involved.
 For category-specific claims (the document's payload, manifest leaves, sealed reveals) the auditor then follows the spec for that category to walk the canonical doc.

-For a worked example walking a real preview-tier txid byte by byte, see /whats-on-chain.
+For a worked example walking a real hosted-tier txid byte by byte, see /whats-on-chain.

 9. Operational notes